sv-giampa/JauntyC/README.md

 }
 ```

-2) write the interpreter of the language
+2) write the interpreter of the language:
 ```
 //MyInterpreter.java file
 class MyInterpreter implements Interpreter{